bsmg/beat-saber-community-wiki/faq.md

 <!-- TITLE: FAQ -->
 <!-- SUBTITLE: Frequently Asked Questions! -->
 # FAQ
-## After using the mod manager, I can't click anything in game!
+## After using the mod installer, I can't click anything in game!
 Sounds like you pirated the game.
 If so, go sit in the corner of shame and think about what you've done.
 Once you've reflected on your mistakes, purchase the game from [Steam](https://store.steampowered.com/app/620980/Beat_Saber/) or [Oculus](https://www.oculus.com/experiences/rift/1304877726278670/) and the mods won't break your game.

 ## How do I load custom songs?